A search warrant is a court order allowing law enforcement

 When police arrest you based on probable cause that you are involved in criminal activity, they may search the immediate area as part of a search incident to a lawful arrest.
 However, these searches are limited to the area within your immediate control.

 If the police have an arrest warrant for a person in your home, they may be able to come in and arrest the person.
-Though if you do not consent to a search of the house, they may only be able to search the area immediately around the person who is being arrested.4
+However, if you do not consent to a search of the house, they may only be able to search the area immediately around the person being arrested.4

 The exceptions of exigent circumstances or hot pursuit only allow for warrantless searches in certain emergency situations.
 If the police are in pursuit of a fleeing suspect, they may be able to enter public property without a warrant.5

-Similarly, if the police had a reasonable belief to believe that entry of property was necessary to prevent physical harm to another person or destruction of evidence, their warrantless entry may meet one of the exceptions to the rule.6
+Similarly, suppose the police had a reasonable cause to believe that entry of property was necessary to prevent physical harm to another person or destruction of evidence.
+In that case, their warrantless entry may meet one of the exceptions to the rule.6

 - arrest you for possession of drugs or drug contraband, and